Dougu-Asa/Dougu/documents/diary/resetup.md

 This appears to be an expired key error, but amplify had an issue where using an expired key made it impossible to push a new key.
 Luckily, making a schema change fixed this.
 Create and configure new API Key: [link](https://docs.amplify.aws/gen1/javascript/tools/cli-legacy/config-params/#createapikey)

+# 6-15-24:
+## Setup Amplify on New Laptop
+Today I setup amplify and the Dougu project on a new machine.
+Right now, i am setting up Amplify again using `amplify configure`.
+As such, I am also creating a new IAM user with permissions called good-laptop.
+Now `npx expo start` works!